cosmos/governance/Governance.md

 # Technical Specifications

-The `Governance` module is responsible for the on-chain governance system.
+The `gov` module is responsible for the on-chain governance system.
 In this system, holders of the native staking token of the chain may vote on proposals on a 1-token per 1-vote basis.
 Next is a list of features the module currently supports:

 - **Proposal submission**: Users can submit proposals with a deposit.
 Once the minimum deposit is reached, proposal enters voting period
 - **Vote**: Participants can vote on proposals that reached MinDeposit
 - **Inheritance and penalties**: Delegators inherit their validator's vote if they don't vote themselves.
 - **Claiming deposit**: Users that deposited on proposals can recover their deposits if the proposal was accepted OR if the proposal never entered voting period.

-The `Governance` module contains the following parameters:
+The `gov` module contains the following parameters:

 | Key           | Type   | cosmoshub-3 genesis setting                                                                     |
 |---------------|--------|:----------------------------------------------------------------------------------------------------|